tensorflow/community/rfcs/20230720-unbound-saved-model.md

 - Fast chunk seeking
 - Fast writing (parallel encoding)

-The last chunk in the `{PREFIX}.cpb` file is always a serialized ChunkedProto message.
+The last chunk in the `{PREFIX}.cpb` file is always a set of serialized chunks followed by a `ChunkedMetadata` message.
 In the initial version of the chunker, all chunks will be stored in a single file, but in the future there may be other outputted files that follow the pattern `{PREFIX}.*.cpb`.
-The main file will always be `{PREFIX}.cpb`
+The main file will always be `{PREFIX}.cpb`.

 > NOTE: We do not use the .riegeli suffix to somewhat hide the implementation details about the format.
-The user should go through official APIs to read and write SavedModel.
-Many dependencies on SavedModel are on the `saved_model.pb` file itself.
+The user should go through official APIs to read and write `SavedModel`.
+Many dependencies on `SavedModel` are on the `saved_model.pb` file itself.
 Converters and libraries read/write directly from this file, which makes it difficult to update the format without breaking these use cases.

-#### ChunkedProto Specification
+#### Chunked Proto Specification

 ```protobuf
 // The ChunkMetadata is generated and saved as the last chunk when exported with